-The Global Rule of Law & Governance Program at the Sandra Day O’Connor College of Law at Arizona State University, developed in partnership with the McCain Institute for International Leadership, is an academic and experiential learning program designed to prepare students for jobs that promote justice, human rights, sustainable economic development, and equality under the law across the globe.
+The Global Rule of Law & Governance program at the Sandra Day O’Connor College of Law at Arizona State University, developed in partnership with the McCain Institute for International Leadership at Arizona State University, is an academic and experiential learning program designed to prepare students for jobs that promote justice, human rights, sustainable economic development, and equality under the law across the globe.

 The program is open to candidates for a JD, Master of Laws (LLM), or Master of Legal Studies (MLS).
 JD students may take courses in Phoenix and in Washington, while LLM and MLS students earn the one-year degree in Washington.
 All students will benefit from challenging and enriching academic and field experiences, allowing students to obtain valuable skills and expertise from leaders in the field while earning a degree from a world-class law school.